A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Results and Analysis

 From the data gathered three primary findings related to how to select a loss network were identified.
-Those three findings are summarized below and then expanded on in their respective subsections. \begin{enumerate} \item In general, the VGG networks without batch norm and SqueezeNet perform well for most tasks if the correct layers are used. \item Using the correct extraction point is at least as important as selecting the architecture. \item There is no simple correlation between an architecture's performance on ImageNet and its performance as a loss network. \end{enumerate} Furthermore, some correlations which are typically assumed in the field of transfer learning were not observed.
+The three findings relate to what impact architecture, extraction layer, and pretraining accuracy have on the performance scores.
+Those three findings are summarized below and then expanded on in their respective subsections. \begin{enumerate} \item In general, the VGG networks without batch norm and SqueezeNet perform well for most tasks if the correct layers are used. \item Using the correct extraction layer is at least as important as selecting the architecture. \item There is no simple correlation between an architecture's performance on ImageNet and its performance as a loss network. \end{enumerate} The three findings also show that some correlations, which are typically assumed in the field of transfer learning, do not apply to deep perceptual loss and similarity.
 The analysis of the implications of these results is further expanded in the Discussion section.
+Information on how to access the raw data, including a spreadsheet that can be used to create figures similar to Figs.~\ref{fig:performance_in_order}, \ref{fig:svhn+stl-10_vs_extraction-point}, and~\ref{fig:2afc_vs_parameters}, can be found in the supplementary material as detailed in the Appendix.

-\subsection{Impact of architecture}
+\subsection{Impact of Architecture}

-To gain insight into what architecture attributes are beneficial for a loss network, the performance of each architecture is analyzed.
-In Table~\ref{tab:architecture_ranking}, a summary of each architecture's performance is presented.
-For each performance score, the architectures are ranked according to the performance of the best extraction point between 1 (best) and 14 (worst).
+To gain insight into what architecture attributes are beneficial for a loss network, the performance of all the architectures is analyzed.
+In Table~\ref{tab:architecture_ranking}, a summary of the performance of all architectures is presented.
+For each performance score, the architectures are ranked according to the performance of the best extraction layer between 1 (best) and 14 (worst).
 The table presents the average ranking of each architecture per benchmark as well as the overall average (each benchmark is weighted equally).